-Metals are highly recyclable materials due to their intrinsic properties and their economic value.
-If appropriately managed, closing metal loops by increasing their reuse and recycling has the potential to improve resource productivity, and to reduce energy use, some emissions, and waste disposal.
+Tin can be infinitely recycled to the same high quality due to its intrinsic properties and economic value.
+Closing metal loops by increasing reuse and recycling has the potential to improve resource productivity while reducing energy use, emissions, and waste disposal.

 The availability of secondary and recycled tin is also crucial for the future.
 Due to tin’s versatility and unique properties, it is used in numerous new technologies.
 Tin is therefore key to both the Fourth Industrial Revolution and the Green Revolution.
 Recycled tin is already contributing to a greener and more connected planet by fulfilling some of this new demand.

 In line with this trend, the International Council on Mining and Metals (ICMM) has published a Declaration by the Metals Industry on Recycling Principles.
 This encourages manufacturers, policymakers, and other decision-makers to evaluate real performance and improve the design and management of products, including their disposal and recycling.
 Moreover, the IEA’s World Energy Outlook Special Report 2021 recommends scaling up recycling as a key measure to approach mineral security.

 For tin products, the average recycled content can be quantified as the ‘Recycling Input Rate’ (RIR).
 This measures the percentage contribution of recycled ‘secondary’ tin, both in refined and unrefined forms.
 In 2019 the RIR of tin was 30%.
 Re-refined tin contributed 17% of total tin use, whilst reused or reformulated alloys made up the remaining portion.
 The RIR has varied between 30-35% over the last decade, with dips generally corresponding to periods of tin price lows.